AyeGill/gitit/README.markdown

 - `updatePage` seems to have the code for adding pages.

 ## Process to duplicate my setup

+!!
+This should now be obsolete - this has been integrated into the code.
+Preserved for posterity !!

 - Use this
 - Use [gitit-bootstrap-theme](https://github.com/t13a/gitit-bootstrap-theme)